nickfargo/state/src/region.coffee.md

 ###### SOURCE

       change: ( target, options ) ->
+        return null unless @_state & ACTIVE

         { root, owner } = this
         current = @_current
         transition = @_transition

-The `origin` is defined as the controller’s most recently current state that is not a `Transition`.
+The `origin` is defined as the region’s most recently current `State` that is not a `Transition`.

         origin = transition?.origin or current